 Blockchain is another exciting technology that 3PLs are looking into.
 It involves integrating transaction information from multiple systems into a single platform.
 This will allow the different stages of the supply chain (carriers, logistics providers, shipping lines, and customers) to enhance visibility across the entire system.

 Aside from increased visibility, the system will allow all parties to mitigate issues and risks before they happen.

 With Blockchain technology, businesses don’t need to worry about giving customers real-time and transparent tracking updates.
 More than that, business owners will have the peace of mind that their products are protected and traceable.

 Other necessary innovations include transportation management and scheduling, web portals, and electronic data interchange.

 As we’ve said, there is a rising trend in outsourcing with shippers and 3PL users.

-With the increasing need for freight forwarding and domestic shipping, more businesses will trust freight shipping marketplaces as a convenient and cost-effective freight solution.
+With the increasing need for freight forwarding and domestic shipping, more businesses will trust freight shipping marketplaces as convenient and cost-effective freight solutions.

 Online self-service platforms allow users to get a comprehensive overview of the most affordable carriers in their area.

 Get in touch with GoShip.com for a free quote.